jakobzhao/geog595/02_cyber/readme.md

 * Hinchliffe, S., 1996.
 Technology, power, and space—the means and ends of geographies of technology.
 Environment and Planning D: Society and Space, 14(6), pp.659-682.

+* Emmanuel G. Mesthene.
+1967.
+The Social Impacts of Technological Changes.
+Published by The Johns Hopkins University Press on behalf of the Society for the History of Technology.

 ## [Praticial Exercise 1: Cloud-based project management using GitHub](pe.md)